-Border collies are short as compared to humans.
-From an experiment, it is defined that Border collie needs to be at the distance of 20 feet to see the object clearly which can be seen by a human at 75 feet.
+Border collies are short compared to humans.
+From an experiment, it is defined that a Border collie needs to be at a distance of 20 feet to see the object clearly which can be seen by a human at 75 feet.
 Border collies have a lack of confidence and sometimes you may need to call them twice.
 It doesn’t have any concern with their eyesight.

 Some important facts about Border collie’s eye-sight:

-- Dogs can see color but very dill like blue-violet and shades of gray.
+- Dogs can see color but very dills like blue-violet and shades of gray.
 This vision is known as a dichromatic vision.
 Less percentage of cones means that they have less color absorption.

-- When the light shines, the dog’s eyes glow green in the dark and helps in good eyesight.
+- When the light shines, the dog’s eyes glow green in the dark, and this helps in good eyesight.
 This is because of the tapetum lucidum which humans don’t have.

-- The position of a dog’s eye on their head also gives them a wide view which ranges from 240 to 270 degrees.
+- The position of a dog’s eye on its head also gives them a wide view which ranges from 240 to 270 degrees.

 - Dogs have a vision of 20/80.
 It means if a human can see an object clearly at 80 feet then a dog can within 20 feet.